Dynamical-Systems-Laboratory/humanToHuman/ios/CODE_ORGANIZATION.md

 rest of the codebase, which is written in Swift.

 ## Util
 This is where all the utility code lives.
-It's all the stuff that isn't UI code.
+It's stuff like sending/receiving Bluetooth data (`Bluetooth.swift`), reading and writing to the SQLite Database (`Database.swift`), and sending and receiving data from the server (`Server.swift`).
+It also includes other utilities related to wifi and the Overflow Area.

+## UI
+This is where the user interface is managed.

-## ViewController.swift
+## AppLogic.swift
-This is where the application logic is.
+This is where the application's state is managed.
+Almost all of the state is handled here.